yogeshniu/yogesh/content/references/chinese_speaking/chinese_speaking9.md

 Teacher: What are you studying?
 Luó shān: I am studying Chinese.
 Teacher: Where are you studying Chinese?
-Luó shān: I am studying Chinese at the Chinese Culture Center in China.
+Luó shān: I am studying Chinese at the Chinese Culture Center.
 Teacher: How many students are there in your class?
 Luó shān: We have thirty students.
 Teacher: How many teachers are teaching you?